 I would, therefore, argue that the claim of explaining "behaviour without reference to anything other than behaviour" is pure rhetoric

 As is Sen's claim.
 Samuelson's work was useful because economists were sick and tired of being told they were 'bourgeois idealists' and represented 'capitalist' or 'patriarchal' or 'Jewish' thinking.
 Samuelson was saying 'guys, we are like physicists or engineers.
-We apply maths not metaphysics.
+We apply math not metaphysics.
 Leave us alone to get on with doing useful stuff. '

 Sen decides that he knows what goes on in Samuelson's mind better than Samuelson himself does.